markNZed/TaskFlow/README.md

 # Overview

 T@skFlow combines software, AI models, and human interaction in a unique way.
-A developer creates a Task's functionality, a Task may be distributed over many processors, a Task may monitor a set of Tasks, and a set of Tasks may be a workflow.
+A developer creates a Task's functionality, a Task may be distributed over many Task Processors, a Task may monitor a set of Tasks, and a set of Tasks may be a workflow.

 ![T@skFlow Diagram](Task.drawio.svg)